Mika (singer): Side projects and endorsements

 In October 2021, Mika announced that he had invested in a French company called Divie, which produces products made with CBD oil.
 Mika noted that he had used CBD for some time, especially on tour, and believed in its benefits.

+Mika collaborated with French champagne-maker Nicolas Feuillatte on a special, limited edition brut reserve champagne that was released in October 2024.
+The campaign was called "Defying Gravity" and advertisements for the champagne featured images of Mika along with his song "Doucement."

 Philanthropy

-Mika participated in "Children in Need Rocks," a charity event organized by singer Gary Barlow and held at London's Royal Albert Hall ahead of the annual "Children in Need" appeal.
+Mika participated in "Children in Need Rocks", a charity event organized by singer Gary Barlow and held at London's Royal Albert Hall ahead of the annual "Children in Need" appeal in 2009.
 Among those also performing that evening were Sir Paul McCartney, Dame Shirley Bassey, Leona Lewis, members of Take That, Paolo Nutini, Lily Allen, and Muse.
-The concert was held 12 November 2009 and was broadcast on BBC1 and Radio 2.
+The concert was held 12 November and was broadcast on BBC1 and Radio 2.

 Also in November 2009, Mika performed an acoustic concert at London's Union Chapel as part of the "Little Noise Sessions" organised by the charity Mencap.
-Singing alongside Mika during this concert were the a cappella group The King's Singers.
+Singing alongside Mika during this concert was the a cappella group The King's Singers.

-Mika and his sister Yasmine worked on a special project for Coca-Cola in early 2010, designing an artistic, limited edition aluminum Coke bottle that also benefited charity.
+Mika and his sister Yasmine worked on a special project for Coca-Cola in early 2010, designing an artistic, limited edition aluminium Coke bottle that also benefited charity.
 The "Happiness Bottle" was, according to Mika, inspired by Japanese psychedelic posters from the 1960s.
 It has a red background and features a bright yellow sun along with some tribal figures and other symbols.
 There was also a collector's version of the bottle that was packaged in a decorated box that opened to show a 3D scene.
 Mika talked about the project at the time, saying, "When I said yes to Coca-Cola for this project, one of the conditions that I had, and I was very clear about this since the beginning, was that I wanted to have a charity side attached to it.
 So I said: OK, I'll draw this bottle, but all the money that they would pay me will go to a charity.
-So I chose Hôpitaux de France and Hôpitaux de Paris, and particulary their 'Maison des adolescents' project.
+So I chose Hôpitaux de France and Hôpitaux de Paris, and particularly their 'Maison des adolescents' project.
 This charity side for me was the most important of all."